Thursday, January 21, 2021

 Gee, I haven't posted in a while!

 Here is a pic of our choir performing the Cantata "Hope is Born Emmanuel" last week.
 I loved these songs and the way the narrators presented the story so much!
-I'm the blonde with glasses in the top middle, right behind the lady with white hair.
-I was NOT sick and coughing for once during the performances!
-Praise God!
+I'm in the second row from top above a lady with white hair.

 MERRY CHRISTMAS, EVERYONE!